tejo/boxed/README.md

 useful.
 It allows you to manage your blog in markdown format from your dropbox folder.

 You can run it on your machine without installing anything, It's all bundled in the executable (html and css too), and it saves the data in a [bolt](https://github.com/boltdb/bolt) database.
+It's performance wise too, my personal blog is served by a raspberry pi behind my crappy DSL router.

 ### Try it